Nats Getty: Career

 Nats, Ariadne and August Getty have worked to provide new infrastructures for the Los Angeles LGBT Center and works closely with GLAAD.
 Nats has a clothing and lifestyle brand, Strike Oil.
 The name references the family's oil business.

 In 2014, Getty directed and acted in the short film Smoking Solitary, a one-minute film featuring him exhaling cigarette smoke.
 On July 24, 2017, Getty was interviewed on the podcast series Shane and Friends.
 Getty arranged for the painting of a Mr. Brainwash mural to honor the 49 victims of the 2016 Orlando nightclub shooting, having it displayed in front of Pulse nightclub.
 Getty is signed with Next Management and has modeled for his brother, August Getty; August has cited Nats and his wife Gigi Gorgeous as muses.

 Nats is an advisor for the Ariadne Getty Foundation, started by his mother, Ariadne.

 Personal life

 Getty began dating Canadian socialite and YouTuber Gigi Lazzarato, known as Gigi Gorgeous, in 2016 after spending time together during the Paris debut of August Getty's collection.

 Getty proposed to Lazzarato in March 2018 at the Château de Vaux-le-Vicomte in France.
 The couple shared their engagement in a video posted to Lazzarato's YouTube channel.
 The couple married in July 2019 in a private ceremony at Rosewood Miramar Beach in Montecito, California.
 Getty filed for divorce from Lazzarato in Los Angeles County Superior Court on July 2, 2025.

 Getty initially came out as transgender and non-binary in January 2021 via Instagram, sharing the start of a transition by undergoing a double mastectomy procedure.
-As of May 2021, Getty was still determining which pronouns to use.
 He came out as a trans man and changed his pronouns to he/him in June 2021.